kirollos21/Maze-Router/README.md

 - Single-layer routing only
 - Basic Lee's algorithm implementation
 - No via support
-- No net reordering
-- No rip-up and re-route

 ## Test Cases
 Three test cases are provided in the `test_cases` directory: